Modern Slavery Act

 TMK requires all employees to be aware of the Modern Slavery Act Statement.
-To improve awareness, TMK will make a commitment to deliver important messages relating to modern slavery, including:
+To improve awareness, TMK is committed to delivering important messages to employees in relation to modern slavery, including:

-- providing resources on how employers can identify and prevent slavery and human trafficking;
+- Providing resources on how employees can identify and prevent slavery and human

 This Statement was approved by the TMKGL Board and the TMUL Board on 21 June 2023 and is signed on their behalf by: